phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 folder: send
 ---

-## Introduction
-The project attempts to define a set of re-usable, hierarchical shapes for use in a variety of data validation scenarios spanning the data lifecycle from data collection through to submission and reporting.
-The first shapes are constructed for the Demographics (DM) domain, where each AnimalSubject is a represented as a row in the source data.
+<font class='outdated'>The information on this page is undergoing revision as of 2020-02-05, starting with Rules SD0083 and SD1001 and progressing down the page.</font>

 ## Animal Subject Shape
+The project defines a set of re-usable, hierarchical shapes for use in a variety of data validation scenarios spanning the study data lifecycle.
+The first shapes are constructed for the Demographics (DM) domain, where each Animal Subject is a represented as a row in the source data.
+This makes the AnimalSubjectShape a natural choice for a shape containing additional constraints.
 The Animal Subject Shape definitions are located in this file:

 * AnimalSubjectShape  [SHACL/CJ16050Constraints/SHACL-AnimalSubject.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/SHACL-AnimalSubject.TTL).